flatstats/ecliphra/README.md

 # **Ongoing Development**

-Ecliphra is an active research framework under continuous development, inspired by the belief that emergence arises not from imposing structure onto chaos, but from surfing the flow of hidden coherence within dynamic fields.
+Ecliphra is an active research framework under continuous development, in other words, it is far from perfect but continuing to develop just as I like to think I am as well.
+I was inspired by the belief that emergence arises not from imposing structure onto chaos, but something like surfing the flow of hidden coherence within dynamic fields.

-The system is currently stable across single-field memory persistence tests, semantic matching, and energy modulation, with ongoing efforts focused on:
+The system is currently stable across single field memory persistence tests, semantic matching, and energy modulation, with ongoing efforts focused on:

-* Refining field stabilization mechanisms inspired by turbulence convergence.
+* Refining the field stabilization mechanics that were inspired by turbulence convergence.

-* Expanding prefrontal systems for recursive goal arbitration.
+* Expanding the prefrontal systems for more recursive goal arbitration.

-* Modeling drift, collapse, and resilience in identity structures across evolving fields.
+* Modeling drift, collapse, and resilience when in identity structures across evolving fields.

-* Ecliphra is not a static model, but a living system—continuously unfolding.
+* Ecliphra is not meant to be a static model but something of a living system that is continuously unfolding.

 # Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.